See the full description on my new website: www.wildernesscoffee-naturalhigh.com ∞ The walking track to Herjólfsdalur – The Valley of Magic.

 The walk can be done in both directions.
 The easiest way is to start from the narrow end of the harbour, go up the path to the HáHá plateau, along the ridge above Herjólfsdalur, and down into the valley at the other end, at the base of Blátindur.

-You can also start from Sprangan, behind the harbour and go up a slightly gentler slope.
-This walk takes about 1,5 to 2 hours to complete at a leisurely pace – but the distraction rate is very high.
 The path leads up to the eastern cliffs of Herjólfsdalur, where you can look straight down into its intimidating depths (not recommended if you are prone to vertigo ;-)

 Lush gullies with jumbled rocks and little beaches.

 The Herjólfsdalur ridge track, with some tricky sections along the way…